 Several of the tracks recall early (1985-1995) Steve Roach, with slowly layered drones evoking a desert atmosphere, as well as echoing sequencers.
 Not necessarily dark, but fitting the “ambient” moniker quite well.
 But, in addition to these aspects, some artists include whiffs of techno, middle-eastern chants, spoken word, and electroacoustic elements.
 As an example, Longing to Return by Xerxes the Dark begins with throat singing that rapidly evolves into a scratchy palette of droning soundscapes.
 Industrial percussion and machine noises join in for the second half of the track, which ends with a distant choral chant.
 Hossein RangChi provides windswept synth work over a melancholy piano melody on Mute.
 Narcissa Kasrai’s Articulation sounds as if it came from the GRM school, while Nyctalllz’s Daeva is an oscillating set of post-modern background drones with subtle foreground pulses and crackles.

 The sheer variety and consistent quality across this compilation make it a notable release.
-Combine that with its cultural importance, and Visions of Darkness is a welcome and enjoyable addition the collection of anyone who is curious how non-mainstream artists of an under-represented country express themselves.
+Combine that with its cultural importance, and Visions of Darkness is a welcome and enjoyable addition to the collection of anyone who is curious how non-mainstream artists of an under-represented country express themselves.